Project-Sothea/Contingency/README.md

 Contains utilities used for converting application database data to usable Data Sheets, and for merging Data Sheets to be imported into the application database.

+### Installation

+We recommend configuring a virtual environment for this project.
+1. `cd` to the project root
+2. `python3 -m venv venv`
+3. `source venv/bin/activate`
+4. In your IDE, configure the Python interpreter to use the virtual environment
+5. For initial setup, do `pip install -r requirements.txt`

 ### `Initialiser.py`
 Initialiser script that takes a CSV file of the application database and converts it to a usable Data Sheet by drs.
 Can assume formatting and values of the CSV file to be correct.